dQw4w9WgXcQ/osrs-pathfinder/README.md

 In the image below, each color represents an island aka component.
 ![](https://i.imgur.com/MaD51oN.png)

 The link path is found using a Dijkstra-like algorithm.
 Cost between links are calcualted during graph generation.
+An edge is added from each inbound link to all outbound links within a component.

 Once a link path is found, BFS is used to find the exact tile path.
 BFS is much more efficient than running Dijkstra's on individual tiles.
 Additionally, A* was previously used, for which a heuristic is not possible without first finding a the link path.  (see below for details about why BFS was chosen over A*)